• Skip to primary navigation

 • Cut the chicken into pieces—the normal-size ones in half and the huge ones into thirds.

-cutting chicken breasts into chunks
+Cutting split chicken breasts into pieces.

 • Prepare a baking sheet with aluminum foil and a baking rack—coat with PAM cooking spray.